Eatonville, Florida

 Eatonville is a town in Orange County, Florida, United States, six miles north of Orlando.
 It is part of Greater Orlando.
-Incorporated on August 15, 1887, it was one of the first self-governing all-black municipalities in the United States.
-(Brooklyn, Illinois, incorporated July 8, 1873, is the oldest incorporated Black town in the U.S.) The Eatonville Historic District and Moseley House Museum are in Eatonville.
-Author Zora Neale Hurston grew up in Eatonville and the area features in many of her stories.
+Incorporated on August 15, 1887, it was one of the first freedmen's towns, which were self-governing, all-Black municipalities in the United States (Brooklyn, Illinois, incorporated July 8, 1873, is the oldest incorporated Black town in the U.S.).
+The town had a population of 2,349 as of the 2020 census with the vast majority of its residents being Black or African American.